Perenz/TapoiMaps/src/logic/README.md

 ### Load sharing through redirection

 A distributed architecture (as mentioned before) consisting of independent servers sharing the load is a fundamental key for implementing a web server.
 Most suggest using some form of Weighted Round-Robin implemented using the DNS server, this approach requires each server to handle requests for all the data stored; a problem that can be solved in two different ways: a first one which requires that each server must store its own copy of all the data or a second alternative  implying to access the data from other HTTP servers (doing requests) or some database servers (doing requests), both generate significant back-end traffic which requires additional resources to be processed not allowing the application to scale properly.
-Thus, a  "redirection-based" hierarcical architecture is often preferred since it eliminates bottlenecks in the server and allows the introduction of new hardware to handle increases in load.
-Here, two levels of server are used, each storing partioned data according to their content.
-There are redirection servers used to distribuite the users requests to the corresponding normal HTTP servers which respond to client's requests.
+Thus, a  "redirection-based" hierarchical architecture is often preferred since it eliminates bottlenecks in the server and allows the introduction of new hardware to handle increases in load.
+Here, two levels of server are used, each storing partitioned data according to their content.
+There are redirection servers used to distribute the users requests to the corresponding normal HTTP servers which respond to client's requests.
-This kind of approach results completely trasparent to the user and achieves better caching efficiency compared with other load balancing schemes guaranteering a great scaling.
+This kind of approach results completely transparent to the user and achieves better caching efficiency compared with other load balancing schemes guaranteeing a great scaling.